getodk/validate/README.md

 * ODK developer Slack archive: [http://opendatakit.slackarchive.io](http://opendatakit.slackarchive.io)
 * ODK developer wiki: [https://github.com/opendatakit/opendatakit/wiki](https://github.com/opendatakit/opendatakit/wiki)

+## What validation is performed
+Validate is a thin wrapper over the [JavaRosa](https://github.com/opendatakit/javarosa/) form parsing library.
+Given an XML document representing an [ODK XForms](https://opendatakit.github.io/xforms-spec/) form definition, Validate uses JavaRosa to first parse that form document into an in-memory representation and then it goes through that in-memory representation like a client such as [Collect](https://github.com/opendatakit/collect) would.
+This simulates displaying questions to the user and exercises the logic in the form.
+Errors detected by JavaRosa are presented to the user.

+In general, issues with how the validation is done or what errors get presented are JavaRosa issues and should be filed [in its repository](https://github.com/opendatakit/javarosa/).

 ## Setting up your development environment

 1. Fork the validate project ([why and how to fork](https://help.github.com/articles/fork-a-repo/))